 1. Hiding WordPress Admin Elements with Screen Options

 While on the ‘Dashboard’ page, you can also drag and drop widgets to rearrange them on the screen.
-For instance, you can move your ‘At a Glance’ widget and ‘Site Health‘ widget to the top.
+For instance, move your ‘At a Glance’ widget and ‘Site Health‘ widget to the top.

 Note: Screen Options settings are stored for each user.
 Your changes will not apply to other users or authors on your WordPress site.

-2. Customize The Block Editor Screen
+2. Customize the Block Editor Screen

+The block editor already comes with a clutter-free user interface.
 However, it also allows you to adjust specific settings to make your writing experience even better.

 Once you have hidden the features you don’t use, you can click the ‘X’ in the upper-right corner to return to the post editor.